ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d1 - AI Tools I - AI Coding Assistants.md

         - create file middleware/isOwner.js
         - `// middleware function to verify if the user is the owner of the resource`

-- inline chat and speech-to-text
+- (skip) inline chat and speech-to-text
     - note: now it's available in the copilot menu (at the top)
     - example 1: create a function that takes two arrays and returns true if they have exactly the same values
     - example 2: make this function generic, so that it works with any nested levels (ie. arrays of any depth).